 *Created using data from the Bureau of Transportation Statistics.

 Deaths and Injuries Related to Car AccidentsDeaths and injuries are usually easier to estimate, but not everyone will go to the hospital or doctor following an accident.
 Deaths that occur later but are still likely because of the crash may not be documented well either.
 However, several federal and international agencies track this type of information.

-The vehicle insurance industry estimates that you will file an insurance claim about once every 17.9 years.
+How Likely Are You to be Involved in an Accident?The vehicle insurance industry estimates that you will file an insurance claim about once every 17.9 years.
 That means that over your lifetime, you are likely to be involved in at least three or four accidents.
 Very young or novice drivers are more likely to be involved in an accident.
 Other factors may also increase your risk of being involved in an accident:

 Accident Costs Add UpEven if an accident is minor, it can be expensive.
 In 2010, the average insurance claim for a car accident (to cover injuries of both drivers and anyone else involved in the accident) was $23,450.
 Most of those claims are usually medical expenses.